globallightingdata/website/src/pages/download.md

 ---

 ### GLDF XSD

-The current XML Schema file can always be downloaded from our *Github Release* page here:
+The current XML Schema file can be downloaded from our _Github Release_ page here:

 - <https://github.com/globallightingdata/gldf/releases>